 use the “neutral” language paragraphs regarding representative's fees (see GN 03940.075 for paragraphs).
 Do not use paragraphs mentioning the fee petition process in the notice.

-Contact the Office of Disability Adjudication and Review (ODAR) to obtain a signed determination on the fee agreement.
+Contact the Office of Hearing Operations (OHO) to obtain a signed determination on the fee agreement.
 (PCs will designate position to make the contact.)

 If you receive an out-of-office message from the HOD or do not receive an acknowledgement from the HOD or ALJ within 3 days, follow up with a hearing office group supervisor from that HO's staff listing.

 If the Appeals Council issued the favorable decision, contact the Attorney Fee Branch (AFB), OARO.
 Call: 703-605-7900, fax: 703-605-7901, or send an e-mail message: |||OARO OAO ATTY FEE BR.

 Advise the HOD/ALJ or AFB whether an exception to the fee agreement process exists and, if so, which one(s).
 (See GN 03940.003B for exceptions.)